Articles about the future of classic keyboards, membrane keypads and silicone keypads

 The single, classic silicone keymat is still one of the most common switching elements in the electronics and automotive industries.
 It is used millions of times every day simply by operating a remote control.
 However, for medical applications, where good cleanability of input elements is required, the silicone keymat consist of a closed surface.

 As the central component, it triggers a direct switching function on the circuit board underneath and determines the haptics, the visual and tactile impression and the electrical behavior via the integrated contact elements.
 In addition, the switch mat often have a sealing function on the circuit board.
-Their mechanical life of up to 10 million switching cycles makes it a long-lasting and almost maintenance-free input solution.
+Their mechanical Service life with up to 10 million switching cycles makes it a long-lasting and almost maintenance-free input solution.
 It adapts to your design and is extremely flexible and space-saving.
 Keycaps made of metal and plastic, different key shapes and individual key colors can be easily implemented in a mat.

-The force-displacement behavior
+Adjustable force-displacement behavior

 Vandalism-proof input buttons